Quick Checks

 Check that nodes report GPU resources:Nodes should show a GPU count.
 If showing

-<none>, the NVIDIA drivers or device plugin may not be configured correctly.Jobs Not Tracked
+<none>, the NVIDIA drivers or device plugin may not be configured correctly.Workloads Not Tracked

-Symptoms: Jobs run but don’t appear in ChamberCheck job labels
+Symptoms: Workloads run but don’t appear in ChamberCheck workload labels

 Check namespace filtering